Year End Giving: The Step-by-Step Guide for Nonprofits

 Year End Giving Campaign Tips and Ideas

-The more resources, training and accountability you provide to your team of ambassadors, the more money you will collect.
+The more resources, training, and accountability you provide to your team of ambassadors, the more money you will collect.

 Here’s the deal:

-If you follow these end of the year giving best practices, your campaign will be a success.
+If you follow these end-of-year giving best practices, your campaign will be a success.
 This is a huge opportunity for your organization so you want to make sure you do not turn away any would-be donors.

-Raise more donations than ever before with these year end giving ideas:
+Raise more donations than ever before with these year-end giving ideas:

-- Make it easy to volunteer for your organization
+• Make it easy to volunteer for your organization

-- Empower your supporters to collect donations
+• Empower your supporters to collect donations

-- Leverage corporate partnerships
+• Leverage corporate partnerships

-- Kick off your year end giving on #GivingTuesday
+• Kick off your year-end giving on #GivingTuesday

-- Boost end of the year giving with a live event
+• Boost end of the year giving with a live event

-- Implement a multi-channel New Year’s Eve solicitation
+• Implement a multi-channel New Year’s Eve solicitation

 Convenient Donations at the End of the Year